RedTopper/Super-Haxagon/README.md

 #### ... with MSVC on Windows

+1. Note: you may need the [Visual C++ Runtime](https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads)
 1. Download SFML for your MSVC version
 1. Rename the SFML folder to `SFML-MSVC` and place it in libraries
 1. Use Visual Studio to open a folder with the CMake file